The most likely causes of pain during sex

 The first port of call for women suffering from painful sex is usually the GP, who will check for infection or injury and make a referral to a specialist if necessary.
 However, those suffering from painful sex can also visit a genitourinary medicine (GUM) clinic.

 GUM clinics offer a range of services, including testing for STIs and other genital infections, often with results received on the same day.

 Time to talk?

-We may not enjoy talking about sexual problems, but if you're suffering from pain during intercourse, it's important to visit your doctor earlier rather than later.
+We may not enjoy talking about sexual problems, but if you're suffering from pain during sex, it's important to visit your doctor earlier rather than later.
 "Quite often, patients who come to me have had symptoms for months, or even years!" agrees Anthanasias.